 * Velocity: Velocity indicates just how fast a given vehicle can safely move.
 A vehicle's Velocity rating applies to its primary mode of transportation; a flight velocity for aircraft, a drilling velocity for boring devices, and so forth.
 This rank value also applies when multiple modes of motion are available to a vehicle, unless specifically noted otherwise.
 A vehicle's safe Velocity may be exceeded by 1 RS when necessary.

-* Durability: a vehicle's Durability characteristic defines how well it can hold up to wear, tear, and of course assault.
-Attacks that strike a vehicle prompt a Durability ACT against their intensity, the result of which may indicate the vehicle suffers some (or perhaps a lot) of damage.
+* Durability: a vehicle's Durability characteristic defines how well it can hold up to wear, tear, and, of course, assault.
+Attacks that strike a vehicle prompt a Durability ACTION against their intensity, the result of which may indicate the vehicle suffers some (or perhaps a lot) of damage.
 Such damage takes the form of increasing reductions in the vehicle's statistics, until it is rendered inoperable at rank value 0.

 In addition to these three common characteristics, a vehicle may also have an additional statistic, depending on its nature: